Average Expert Rating

 While the Big Game Parks reserves offer reasonable wildlife viewing, they can feel slightly tamed.
 Malolotja Nature Reserve, by contrast, is wonderfully wild and pristine.
 Its dramatic mountain landscapes make it a top destination for hikers, whether you’re after an easy day walk or a demanding multiday trek.

 The Malolotja Canopy Tour offers a different perspective on the reserve’s incredible topography.
-This thrilling ziplining adventure that sends you soaring above forested gorges and cascading streams, with sweeping views of the reserve’s rugged mountains, was one of the highlights of my last visit.
+This thrilling ziplining adventure sends you soaring above forested gorges and cascading streams, with sweeping views of the reserve’s rugged mountains, and was one of the highlights of my last visit.
 Other adventure activities on offer in Eswatini are rafting, caving, abseiling and canoeing.

 Despite its small size, what truly distinguishes Eswatini is a strong sense of tradition.
 To appreciate this, slow down: browse colourful markets, chat with locals and pick up some crafts.
 For a deeper cultural experience, try to time your visit with one of the kingdom’s vibrant annual festivals, the best known being the Umhlanga (Reed Dance) in August or September.